 When you think about project management in a digital agency, it’s all about ensuring that every moving part of your creative and technical processes runs smoothly.

 Whether you’re working on building a client’s website, managing a marketing campaign, or creating a social media strategy, you need a structured way to handle tasks, timelines, and teams.
-That’s where digital agency project management comes in.
+That’s where digital agency project management comes in, utilizing tools like Scoro or Teamwork.com for effective management.

 Here are the types of projects you might manage in your agency: